You may have experienced a pressure-filled timeshare sales presentation and yielded to enormous ‘buy-right-now” coercion. The reality hits.

 Below is a basic partial listing of timeshare rescission periods by state to give you a starting point for your research.
 A good site for more information is www.NOLO.com , offering a state rescission period chart with direct links to laws that apply to each state.

-Our network of retained timeshare attorneys will protect your timeshare cancellation rights.
+Our network of seasoned timeshare attorneys will protect your timeshare rescission rights.

 |Arizona||5 calendar days after purchase|